 Main Roads will not approve development unless any road impacts of the proposed development can be managed to maintain a safe and efficient road system for all road users as required by in the Transport Infrastructure Act 1994.
-This approach is supported by the legislative powers of both the Integrateo Planning Act 1997 and the State Development and Public Works Organisation Act 1971 which enable Main Roads to impose conditions to mitigate the road impacts of proposed developments as part of the development approval process.
+This approach is supported by the legislative powers of both the Integrated Planning Act 1997 and the State Development and Public Works Organisation Act 1971 which enable Main Roads to impose conditions to mitigate the road impacts of proposed developments as part of the development approval process.
 (Further information on legislative powers that relate to road impact assessment is contained in Chapter 2.)

-Main Roads uses its best endeavours to accommodate development by planning and investing in the road network for expected growth.
+Main Roads uses its best endeavours to plan and invest in the road network for expected growth Main Roads uses its best endeavours to accommodate development by planning and investing in the road network for expected growth.
 Main Roads gives high priority to meeting road needs identified in formal planning documents.